thetatoken/guardian-testnet-guide/README.md

 - **GUI**: Please click [here](./docs/GUI.md) if you want to run your guardian node through the graphical user interface

 - **CLI**: Please click [here](./docs/CLI.md#running-a-guardian-node-through-command-line) if you want to run your guardian node through the command line interface

+To see the latest blocks/transactions, please checkout the [blockchain explorer](https://guardian-testnet-explorer.thetatoken.org/) for the guardian testnet.